MarkShawn2020/my-documents/docs/development/Software/VSCode/vscode-howto.md

 - [linux - Bash Code Block Syntax colouring - Stack Overflow](https://stackoverflow.com/questions/36064368/bash-code-block-syntax-colouring)

-## add commentLine-cursorDown support like jetbrains
+## how to add commentLine-cursorDown support like jetbrains

 TODO: not satisfied since when I comment in an empty line, then it will still cursor down